 Everose gold is Rolex's 18-karat rose gold alloy.
-Due to the use of platinum in the alloy, it should stay brilliant longer than typical rose gold.
-The pink color of the alloy comes from copper.
+Its platinum content helps keep the alloy brilliant longer than typical rose gold, and the pink color comes from copper.

 Finishing (French: finissage) refers to the refinement of watch movements.
-Commonplace finishing includes decorations such as Geneva stripes, perlage, or sunbursts.
-Bluing screws and chamfering are also forms of finishing.
+Common finishes include Geneva stripes, perlage, and sunbursts.
+Tempered blue screws and chamfering are also forms of finishing.

 The Geneva Seal is a seal representing the origin and quality of a caliber.
 Traditionally, the seal was stamped into the metal of the movement.
 However, a new method of nanostructural marking changes the metal on a microscopic level.
-Therefore, even very small individual pieces of a movement can carry the Geneva Seal.
-In order to have a Geneva Seal, the assembly, adjustment, and casing-up of a mechanical caliber must have occurred in the Canton of Geneva.
-There are 12 additional criteria relating to finishing, quality, and materials used which the caliber must also fulfill.
-Eight members from the Office for the Voluntary Inspection of Watches from Geneva (French: Bureau Officiel de l'Etat pour le contrôle facultatif des montres de Genève) are in charge of granting seal approval to watches.
+Therefore, even the smallest movement components can carry the Geneva Seal.
+To qualify for a Geneva Seal, the assembly, adjustment, and encasing of a mechanical caliber must all occur in the Canton of Geneva.
+There are 12 additional criteria relating to finishing, quality, and materials used, which the caliber must also fulfill.
+Eight members from the Office for the Optional Control of Watches of Geneva (French: Bureau Officiel de l'Etat pour le contrôle facultatif des montres de Genève) are in charge of granting seal approval to watches.
 Cartier, Vacheron Constantin, Roger Dubuis, and Chopard are some of the most famous manufacturers whose movements have Geneva Seals.

 Geneva stripes are straight, broad stripes that adorn movements and sometimes other watch components as decoration.
 Also known as Côtes de Gèneve or filets.